U.S. retailers beat sales expectations in May

 “It’s not just warm weather,” said Michael Niemira, chief economist at the International Council of Shopping Centers.
 “In comparison, temperatures were nearly identical to last year.
 Presumably [the change] is more fundamental.”

-Niemira said he expected sales activity to moderate in June after April and May’s robust growth.

-The data is more evidence that the U.S. economy is picking up momentum after slowing during the winter, when weather was colder than usual in many parts of the country.

-Costco (COST.O) reported a 6 percent increase, stronger than the 4.8 percent that analysts had expected, and its shares rose more than 1 percent on Thursday.
+Costco reported a 6 percent increase, stronger than the 4.8 percent that analysts had expected, and its shares rose nearly 1 percent in late morning trading.

+Drugstore operators Rite Aid and Walgreen Co posted an average sales increase of 4.1 percent, slightly lower than analysts’ estimates, but higher than the average 2.8 percent growth they had recorded in May 2013.

-By contrast, apparel retailers were ahead of May forecasts, but their sales growth slowed after a strong April.
-Gap Inc (GPS.N) reported 1 percent growth in comparable sales in May, compared with 7 percent growth in May 2013.
+While apparel retailers inched ahead of May forecasts, their sales growth slowed after strong April buying.